carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 The particular metagenomic study that we are going to work with was collected in a [study about the response of the Cuatro Cienegas' bacterial community to nutrient enrichment.](https://elifesciences.org/articles/49816)
-In this study, the authors compared the differences between the microbial community in its natural, oligotrophic, phosphorus-deficient environment, a pond from the Cuatro Ciénegas Basin (CCB), and the same microbial community under a fertilization treatment.
+In this study, authors compared the differences between the microbial community in its natural, oligotrophic, phosphorus-deficient environment, a pond from the Cuatro Ciénegas Basin (CCB), and the same microbial community under a fertilization treatment.
 The comparision between bacterial communites showed that many genomic traits, such as mean bacterial genome size, GC content,